 Gardening in April in The Woodlands

-For those who enjoy working in the lawn and flower gardens, the winter vacation (from your lawn and landscape) is over.
+For those who enjoy working in the lawn and flower gardens, the vacation is over.
 Our winter has passed!
 It’s now time to get up and get busy!
-It’s time to do some planning: Are you planning a landscape renovation?
-Replacing plants?
-Rebuilding some beds?
+Start doing some planning: Are you planning a landscape renovation?
+Replacing those frozen Tropical plants, Rebuilding some beds?
 Planting new annuals in the flower gardens?
 Resodding?
 Fertilizing?
-We can help.
-Call now to get on our schedule.

-ANNUAL FLOWERING PLANTS: Although it may be tempting to go for the “bargain,” those flats of cool-weather annuals that are now marked down may not be such a good purchase.
+Although it may be tempting to go for the “bargain,” those flats of cool- weather annuals that are now marked down may not be such a good purchase.
 Their season is nearing the end.
 These annuals, such as certain varieties of petunias, probably won’t bloom through the heat this summer.
 Now would be a good time to start watching for warm-season, heat tolerant plant material.

-MULCH: Give the flower and shrub beds a fresh layer of mulch.
+Give the flower and shrub beds a fresh layer of mulch.
 Shredded Pine Mulch does very well, and should be approximately 3” deep.
-This will hold moisture around the roots when the temperature get high, and it will help control weeds.
+This will hold moisture around the roots when the temperatures get high, and it will help control weeds.

-ROSES: Do not wait for blackspot and powdery mildew to occur before you begin spraying.
+Do not wait for blackspot and powdery mildew to occur before you begin spraying.
 Begin spraying right away, and continue every seven to ten days through the summer.
 If you fertilized last month, no additional fertilizer is needed now.
-If you did not fertilize last month, do so now with a long lasting, slow-release granular 3-1-2 or 4-1-2 ratio fertilizer.
+If you did not fertilize last month, do so now with a long lasting, slow-release granular 3-1- 2 or 4-1- 2 ratio fertilizer.